 No Plastics Allowed

 There are no surprises here, as the current global trend seeks to eliminate plastic straws.
 Yet the Cayuga Collection banned single-use plastics more than a decade ago and has been utilizing compostable bamboo straws ever since.
-What’s more, at Latitude 10° Resort in Santa Teresa, you are encouraged to take a hotel beach bag and use it to collect plastic, not shells.
+Further, at Latitude 10° Resort in Santa Teresa, guests take a hotel beach bag for use in collecting plastic, not shells.
 You can then exchange your bag of collected beach plastic for a cocktail at the hotel bar.
 That’s what we call a feel-good drink.

 Twenty years ago, Arenas del Mar Beachfront & Rainforest Resort in Manuel Antonio was a plantain farm — far from the lush rainforest it is today.
 That’s because the hotel has successfully reforested the area, planting 7,000 native trees and thousands of endemic plants.
 The complimentary Plant a Tree program at Arenas del Mar encourages staff and hotel guests to contribute to this ongoing re-forestation initiative.